Star Wars and Other Galactic Funk: Background

-American musician Meco Monardo, who is professionally known by his first name, worked as a session musician between 1965 and 1974.
+American musician Meco Monardo worked as a session musician between 1965 and 1974.
 He would split his work as an arranger, collaborating with Tommy James and contributing music to television advertisements.
 When disco music started to emerge in 1974, Meco founded Disco Corporation of America with Tony Bongiovi.
 At this stage, Meco started producing records for artists; he co-produced "Never Can Say Goodbye" (1974) by Gloria Gaynor, which became a hit single, with Bongiovi and Harold Wheeler.
 It earned Meco his breakthrough, and he later worked on "Doctor's Orders" (1974) by Carol Douglas.
 By 1977, disco music had a noticeable presence on music charts.
 Meco was a fan of science fiction; he read novels during his high-school years and had seen various film in that genre.

 Meco went to watch Star Wars on May 25, 1977—its opening day—and watched it four more times during the weekend.
 During the second of these viewings, he paid more attention to John Williams' film's score, having been drawn to the plot and characters on the first viewing.
 Meco said he "wanted to take that music and dance to it".
 He then proposed recording a disco iteration of Williams' score to several record labels, eventually meeting with Casablanca Records founder Neil Bogart and Millennium Records president Jimmy Ienner.
 Bogart, who had helped popularize eurodisco and Kiss, viewed the film before agreeing to the project.
 Days after the meeting, work began on an album.
 Because the Star Wars soundtrack had not yet been released, Meco contacted the music publishing department of 20th Century Fox Records and persuaded the receptionist to give him a copy of the score.